fansalon/TEspeX/README.md

 # TEspeX in wrapper mode

-The wrapper.py is the wrapper file **we use on our PBS queue managment system** thus it is written to fit the requirements of our system.
-If you dispose a PBS queue managment machine you should modify according to your machine settings:
+The wrapper.py is the **PBS** wrapper file while wrapper_slurm.py is the **SLURM** wrapper file.
+The  wrapper files have been written to fit the requirements of our system.
+Modify parameters as queu name, walltime, .., according to your machine settings.
-* queue name (#PBS -q)
-* walltime (#PBS -l)

-These two parameters are defined at line 159 of the wrapper.py file.

-Once you have modified these parameters you can proceed and use the wrapper.py script.
+Once these parameters have been modified, you can proceed and use the wrapper.py or wrapper_slurm.py script.
 To see the help, type:
 ```
 cd $tespex
 python3 wrapper.py -h